Iskandar Puteri City Council: Iskandar Puteri City Council

 By 31 December 2015, the municipality's area had increased to 560.71 km^{2}.
 But the Johor State Government, on a 2 July 2014 meeting, decided to transfer some parts of Tebrau and Plentong Mukims (or former local council areas of Ulu Tiram, Plentong and Masai) to Johor Bahru City Council and Pasir Gudang Municipal Council (later became Pasir Gudang City Council) respectively through a redelineation exercise of Kulai and Johor Bahru District Municipalities which took effect on 1 January 2016.
-This shrank the border of the Johor Bahru Tengah municipality to only its Western portion (measuring 402.96 sqkm), which became the Iskandar Puteri City area on 22 November 2017, reusing Johor Bahru's old name.
+This shrank the border of the Johor Bahru Tengah municipality to only its Western portion (measuring 402.96 sqkm), which became the Iskandar Puteri City limit on 22 November 2017, reusing Johor Bahru's old name.
 The erstwhile Johor Bahru Tengah Municipal Council was also upgraded into the Iskandar Puteri City Council that very same day, coincidentally also the birthday of Sultan Ibrahim Iskandar, who preside over its declaration event himself.
-Although its headquarters still remain in Skudai at that time, the newly established City Council had acquired 9.47 acres of land in Medini Iskandar Malaysia, and organised a ground breaking ceremony for its soon-to-be-build new headquarters after the City Declaration Ceremony at its construction site.
+Although its headquarters still remain in Skudai at that time, the newly established City Council had acquired 9.47 acres of land in Medini Iskandar Malaysia, and organised a ground breaking ceremony for its soon-to-be-built new headquarters after the City Declaration Ceremony at its construction site.